gildor2/UEViewer/readme.txt

 Changes:
 ~~~~~~~~
+06.10.2010
+- added "-out=directory" option to specify place where to export data (otherwise export
+  will be made into the current directory)

+04.10.2010
+- implemented Enslaved: Odyssey to the West StaticMesh support

+03.10.2010
+- improved XBox360 Bioshock support:
+  - disabled Havok parsing for XBox360 version of Bioshock (prevent umodel from crash)
+  - implemented support for XBox360 version of Bioshock textures

+01.10.2010
+- implemented Enslaved: Odyssey to the West SkeletalMesh support

+30.09.2010
+- updated Mortal Online support

+16.08.2010
+- suppressed useless message "WARNING: Export object ...: unsupported type ..."

+30.07.2010
+- updated UDK support for July 2010 version

+27.07.2010
+- implemented game autodetection override with "-game=tag" switch, list of possible
+  game tags can be obtained with "-taglist" option
+- implemented SWAT 4 support (use "-game=swat4")

 23.07.2010
 - implemented pskx/psax mesh and animation export - activated by "-pskx" command
   line switch; pskx and psax formats are supported by Actor X Importer 1.10 and